 The Customer must make payment either by cash, cheque, before the cleaner or repairer leaves the Customer’s premises.

 7.1a Payment by BACS is accepted by prior arangement, before comencement of any works.

 7.2 The Company may charge for payment by credit or debit card.

 7.3 The Company reserves the right to charge interest on invoiced amounts unpaid for more than 30 days at the rate of 8% per annum above the Bank of England base rate from the due date until the date of actual payment under the Late Payment Act.

-7.4 The Company reserves the right to charge £50.00 administrative fee, in addition to the balance due, for any account we must refer to collection.
+7.4 The Company reserves the right to charge a £50.00 administrative fee, in addition to the balance due, for any account we must refer for dept collection.
 Please note that debt collecting companies may add their charges to the outstanding amount.